LNCE21/javascriptFundamentals/README.md

 ## Instructions

+#### Files order, first of all we have the -fundamentals- of JavaScript in two parts, they include notes of the course and some examples.
+Next, we have a file for assignments, meaning extra exercises for the two first sections.
+Finally a file for challenges, which covers the entire course.

 #### There is one assignment for each lecture in the JavaScript Fundamentals Sections Part 1 and 2 (not all lectures, but most);

 #### The goal of these assignments is that you can immediately apply the concepts you learn in each video;